mylonasc/mylonasc.github.io/_posts/2019-02-10-neopixels.md

 # The magic of Neo-pixels
 After writing this title, I realized there is a post from [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide?view=all) with the same title.
 And that is for a good reason in my opinion!

 Neo-pixels are not just a strip of LEDs in series!
 They are individually addressable through a single data wire and this makes them very special in terms of what you can do with them!
-Each one of the LEDs has an intergrated circuit (called **WS2812**).
+Each one of the LEDs has an integrated circuit (called **WS2812**).
 I really suggest [this part](https://learn.adafruit.com/adafruit-neopixel-uberguide?view=all#writing-your-own-library-16-13) again from adafruit if you are interested!

 Bottom line is that there are 3 bytes of data for each RGB LED, each one representing how much of each R/G/B is going to be in each LED.
 1 byte is an integer from 1 to 255 and this is your resolution for each color as well.
 So the awesome thing is the whole strip operates like a huge shift register!